adfinis/virtesk/doc/amoothei-tc-tools.rst

     Successfully stored a screenshot at /screenshot/bob-20160315/test01-tc01.png.
     -rw-r--r--.
 1 root root 236K Mar 15 19:17 /screenshot/bob-20160315/test01-tc01.png

-| A "session identifier" (here: ``bob-20160315``) is mandatory.
-It is
-  used to store the screenshots
-| in a well-ordered folder structure.
+A "session identifier" (here: ``bob-20160315``) is mandatory.
+It is used to store the screenshots in a well-ordered folder structure.

-Taking alot of screenshots:
+Taking a lot of screenshots:

 ::